atomic-abir/PH-Assignment-06/README.md

-"# PH-Assignment-06"

-var, let, const
+1) Difference between var, let, and const

-var : used in function, can be re-declared and updated.
+1 var: Function-scoped, can be re-declared and reassigned, hoisted with undefined.
+Mostly used in old JavaScript.

-let : used in block, can be updated but not re-declared in the same scope.
+2 let`: Block-scoped, can be reassigned but not re-declared in the same scope.
+Safer than var.

-const : used in block, cannot be updated or re-declared 2. map(), forEach(), filter()
+3 const: Block-scoped, cannot be reassigned or re-declared.
+Best for constants and fixed references.

+2) Difference between map(), forEach(), and filter()**

-map() : returns a new array after applying a function to each element.
+1 map(): Creates a new array by transforming each element.

-forEach() : executes a function on each element, does not return anything.
+2 forEach(): Loops through each element, executes a function, but doesn’t return a new array.

-filter() : returns a new array with elements that pass a condition.
+3 filter(): Returns a new array containing only elements that satisfy a condition.

+Example:

+js
+const nums = [1,2,3,4];
+nums.map(n => n*2);     // [2,4,6,8]
+nums.forEach(n => console.log(n)); // prints 1,2,3,4
+nums.filter(n => n%2===0); // [2,4]

+3) Arrow Functions in ES6
-Arrow functions
+Arrow functions provide a shorter syntax for writing functions.
-syntax: (args) => expression.

-Do not have their own this, use the surrounding this.
+1 Don’t have their own this, they use the parent’s this.

-Can be used for concise, inline functions.
+2 Cannot be used as constructors.

-Destructuring assignment
+3 Cleaner and more concise.

+js
+const add = (a, b) => a + b;

+4) Destructuring Assignment in ES6
-Extract values from arrays/objects into variables:
+Allows unpacking values from arrays or objects directly into variables.

-Template literals
-Use backticks ` for strings.

-Can embed variables: Hello ${name}
+1 Makes code shorter and easier to read.

+js
+const [x, y] = [10, 20];
+const {name, age} = {name: "Alice", age: 25};

+5) Template Literals in ES6
+Template literals use backticks (  ) and support variable interpolation with ${}.

+1 Easier than string concatenation.
+2 Can span multiple lines.

+js
+const name = "John";
+const age = 30;
+console.log(My name is ${name} and I am ${age} years old.);